 You can use as little as 4 cups or as much as 6 cups broth in this recipe.
 If don't like a runny risotto, use the smaller amount.
 If you like your risotto soupier, you'll need to add more broth.

 The only trick to risotto is to stir it constantly.
-This stirring action roughs up the rice as it cooks, forcing it to release starch into the liquid, which thickens the risotto to give it the characteristic creamy and velvety texture.
+This stirring action roughs up the rice as it cooks, forcing it to release starch into the liquid, which thickens the risotto to give it the characteristic creamy, velvety texture.

-In a heavy saucepan, heat the olive oil over medium heat.
+In a heavy saucepan or dutch oven, heat the olive oil over medium heat.
 Add the onion and garlic, and cook for 5 minutes until tender, stirring frequently.

 Add 1 cup chicken broth to the saucepan, and cook until liquid is reduced, stirring constantly.

-Continue to add the chicken broth to keep the rice covered in liquid, stirring frequently.
-Make sure that most of the liquid is absorbed by the rice before you add more.
-The total cooking time should be about 25 minutes, or until the rice is tender.
+Continue adding the chicken broth to keep the rice covered in liquid, stirring frequently.
+Make sure most of the liquid is absorbed by the rice before adding more.
+Total cooking time should be about 25 minutes, or until the rice is tender.

-Add the basil, cheese, and butter to the saucepan just before serving and stir to melt.
+Add the basil, cheese, and butter to the saucepan just before serving, stirring to melt.